sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 - Simulation of multiple satellites using multiple constellations as cohesive network.
 - Hardware in the loop?

+Maskinens forslag:
+Our financial commitment for this activity is streamlined, as it involves a single company based in one Member State.
+The total funding requested from ESA is **€200,000**, which will be allocated across several work packages as described below:

+**1. Company Breakdown:**

+- **Company:** [Company Name]

+- **Member State:** [Member State Name]

+- **Total Funding Requested:** €200,000

+**2. Work Package Allocation:**

+- **Work Package 1 – Project Management and Coordination:**

+    - **Allocation:** €50,000

+    - **Activities:** This includes overall project management, reporting, and administrative tasks to ensure successful project delivery.

+- **Work Package 2 – Technology Development and Prototyping:**

+    - **Allocation:** €90,000

+    - **Activities:** This budget supports the core activities of technology design, prototyping, software development, and laboratory testing.

+- **Work Package 3 – Testing, Validation, and Demonstration:**

+    - **Allocation:** €40,000

+    - **Activities:** Funding will be dedicated to testing the developed technology, validating performance metrics under controlled conditions, and conducting field demonstrations.

+- **Work Package 4 – Dissemination and Exploitation:**

+    - **Allocation:** €20,000

+    - **Activities:** This final phase will support dissemination efforts, market analysis, and the development of an exploitation strategy to maximize the project’s impact.

+Each work package has been carefully planned to ensure that the available funds are used efficiently, addressing technical development, risk management, and the long-term viability of the project.
+This structured investment underscores our commitment to advancing innovative solutions and achieving the objectives set forth in our ESA grant application.

 ### APPENDIX / ANNEX